"A SOUND LIKE RAIN'

 his own volution.

 The Art of Don Hill Contemporary Works 2002 to 2006.
-An Overview."A Survival Story’ (Yuliana Kusumastuti 2022)
+An Overview.

 "The road that led me to Nudgee Beach was totally accidental and unexpected as well as never planned.
 This was an unwelcome journey that became the ending of one and the beginning of new one that eventually led to fresher things but at that time doubt and uneasiness had set in" - Don Hill 2022